Chart Color Schemes

 Tullimbar is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Tullimbar's dwelling structure, as per the latest Census, consisted of 86.1% houses and 13.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
+In Tullimbar, as per the latest Census evaluation, houses constituted 86.1% of dwellings, with the remaining 13.9% being semi-detached, apartments, or other types.
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
 Home ownership in Tullimbar stood at 23.0%, with mortgaged dwellings at 56.9% and rented ones at 20.2%.
-The median monthly mortgage repayment was $2,383, higher than Non-Metro NSW's average of $1,733.
-Median weekly rent in Tullimbar was $520, compared to Non-Metro NSW's $330.
-Nationally, Tullimbar's mortgage repayments were significantly higher at $2,383 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,383, higher than Regional NSW's average of $1,733.
+Median weekly rent in Tullimbar was $520, compared to Regional NSW's $330.
+Nationally, Tullimbar's mortgage repayments were significantly higher at $2,383 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing